 9 In earlier versions of the dataset the Startdate was assigned a new value whenever there was a complete change on side B. Departing from the new Startdate users could break a conflict up into different periods.
 However, with the introduction of episodes in the UCDP/PRIO dataset (see Section 3.16) and with the launching of the new UCDP Dyadic dataset this became redundant.

-10 The format for coding start dates was changed in 2012.
-For more information on this, see the Version History document.
+10 The format for coding start dates was slightly changed in 2014, in an attempt to provide more detailed information.